Tutorial: Review your individual Azure subscription bill

 External Marketplace services

-External services or marketplace charges are for resources that have been created by third-party software vendors.
+External services or marketplace charges are for resources that get created by third-party software vendors.
 Those resources are available for use from the Azure Marketplace.
 For example, a Barracuda Firewall is an Azure Marketplace resource offered by a third-party.
 All charges for the firewall and its corresponding meters appear as external service charges.

 External service charges appear on a separate invoice.

-Resources are billed by usage meters
+Resources get billed by usage meters

 Azure doesn't directly bill based on the resource cost.
 Charges for a resource are calculated by using one or more meters.
 Meters are used to track a resource’s usage throughout its lifetime.
 These meters are then used to calculate the bill.